Stanislav Rostotsky: Early years

 In 1942 he was enrolled in the Red Army.
 He left for the front line in a year.
 He served as a photojournalist in the 6th cavalry corps and traveled from Vyazma through Smolensk to Rivne.
 In 1944 Rostotsky was seriously injured during the fight near Dubno when he was driven over by a Nazi tank.
 He survived only due to a trench where his body was partly buried.
 According to Rostotsky, one of his legs was ruined, as well as his rib cage and his hand.
 "In addition, a shell fragment hurt me in the head...
-Good thing the mates took my gun away — otherwise I would've probably shot myself.
+Good thing the mates took my gun away—otherwise I would've probably shot myself.
 Because I spent 22 hours lying in that swamp, losing my consciousness, so I had time to think".

-He was saved by one of the passing soldiers and then — by a front nurse Anna Chugunova who carried him to the hospital.
+He was saved by one of the passing soldiers and then—by a front nurse Anna Chugunova who carried him to the hospital.
 Rostotsky later dedicated his film The Dawns Here Are Quiet to her.
 As a result of gangrene he lost one of his legs (a below-knee amputation).
 He wore a prosthesis, yet never mentioned it and led an active life.
-Many people working with him didn't even realise he was disabled.
+Many people working with him didn't even realize he was disabled.
 He refused to use a walking stick despite the pain, especially during later years.

 He was awarded the 1st class Order of the Patriotic War and the Order of the Red Star.